developmentseed/label-maker/examples/walkthrough-tensorflow-object-detection.md

 # Example Use: A building object detection with TensorFlow API

+ Google TensorFlow Object Detection API is an open source framework built on top of TensorFlow that makes it easy to construct, train, and deploy object detection models.
+In this example, we use it to detect buildings in Vietnam.
 You have to walk through all these steps to be able to train a TensorFlow Object Detection and have the following results:
 <p align="center">
 <img src="images/tf_od_result.jpg" width="1000" />